n0spaces/get-stick-bugged-lol/README.md

 A Python module and command-line tool that generates a [Get Stick Bugged Lol](https://knowyourmeme.com/memes/get-stick-bugged-lol) video from any image.

+## Introduction
+Welcome to the realm of the sneakiest insect on the internet!
+Brace yourselves as we embark on a journey filled with twists, turns, and the unexpected.
+Our project isn't just about bugs, it's about the ultimate surprise package!
+Prepare to be 'Stick Bugged,' where every click takes you on an adventure you never saw coming.
+Get ready to laugh, be puzzled, and perhaps dance a little with our deceptive yet delightful collection of stick bug surprises.
+Strap in—this project is more than meets the eye.

 ## Example
 ```commandline
 gsbl python.jpg python.mp4 -r 760 475 -s 0.7